Phuket Gay Travel

 Paradise Beach: The Best Beach in Phuket

-The best beach I found in Phuket was Paradise Beach.
+The best beach I found in Phuket was without a doubt Paradise Beach.
 The vibe is exactly what Phuket gay travelers would be looking for.
 Music with great beats, beach bed rentals, seclusion and modern facilities make this my favorite spot.

 There is a wonderful floating pier from which you can dive in the water.
 Activities wind down here at sunset, except on nights where there is a festival!
 I didn’t catch a festival, but it looked like it would have been a blast.
 The whole area is so cozy.